srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 Google Colab's version is higher.
 So presently, a restart is required in the middle of the *Setting up the environment process*

 *Resolution*: I added a cell at the top of the notebooks that contains gTTs starting from Chapter 5.
+*Note: In this book, we only describe the setup code once, when it first appears.*

 **Explanation and content update required in Chapter 5**